leesue630/intro-nail-art/index.md

 #### Midterm

 The midterm will be a multiple-choice assessment that will go over how to create various designs using the techniques and tools that we have discussed.
-Students will be awarded bonus points towards the midterm for volunteering to share their nails during class.

 #### Final